ogupte/trope/trope-api.md

 _alias:_ [`inherits`](#module-define-option-inherits)

 <a id="module-define-option-inherits"></a>
-- `inherits` [Trope/object/function]<br />
+- `inherits` [Trope/object/function/Array]<br />
 a Trope, object, or constructor function which the newly defined trope will inherit from.
-If it's not a trope, it will be converted into a trope first.<br />
+If it's not a trope, it will be converted into a trope first.
+If an Array, it will inherit from all elements of the Array.<br />
 _alias:_ [`extends`](#module-define-option-extends)

 <a id="module-define-option-init"></a>